 The winter brings many poeple to Almeria as well as Porto.
 Most visitors come to Almeria for the cuisine during these months.
 Also, the winter months attract visitors to Porto because of the museums, the shopping scene, and the cuisine.

 Almeria is a little warmer than Porto in the winter.
-The temperature in Almeria is usually 13°C (55°F) in January, and Porto stays around 10°C (50°F).
+The daily temperature in Almeria averages around 13°C (55°F) in January, and Porto fluctuates around 10°C (50°F).

 In the winter, Almeria often gets more sunshine than Porto.
 Almeria gets 186 hours of sunny skies this time of year, while Porto receives 124 hours of full sun.

 It's quite rainy in Porto.
 Almeria usually gets less rain in January than Porto.
 Almeria gets 27 mm (1.1 in) of rain, while Porto receives 171 mm (6.7 in) of rain this time of the year.

 Both Porto and Almeria are popular destinations to visit in the spring with plenty of activities.
 The spring months attract visitors to Almeria because of the beaches and the natural beauty.
 Also, the activities around the city and the natural beauty are the main draw to Porto this time of year.

 In the spring, Almeria is a little warmer than Porto.
 Typically, the spring temperatures in Almeria in April average around 16°C (61°F), and Porto averages at about 14°C (56°F).